pedropaulofb/langstring/README.md

 ### Reporting Issues

-- If you encounter a bug or wish to suggest a feature, please [open a new issue](https://github.com/pedropaulofb/langstring/issues/new).
+- If you find a bug or wish to suggest a feature, please [open a new issue](https://github.com/pedropaulofb/langstring/issues/new).
 - If you notice any discrepancies in the documentation created with the aid of AI, feel free to [report them by opening an issue](https://github.com/pedropaulofb/langstring/issues/new).

 ### Code Contributions